awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 ### Tuning Step<a name="step-type-tuning"></a>

-You use a tuning step to create a hyperparameter tuning job\.
-A tuning job produces multiple model versions\.
-You use the `get_top_model_s3_uri` method of the `TuningStep` class to get the model artifact from one of the top performing model versions\.
+You use a tuning step to create a hyperparameter tuning job, also known as hyperparameter optimization \(HPO\)\.
+A hyperparameter tuning job runs multiple training jobs, each one producing a model version\.
 For more information on hyperparameter tuning, see [Perform Automatic Model Tuning with SageMaker](automatic-model-tuning.md)\.

+The tuning job is associated with the SageMaker experiment for the pipeline, with the training jobs created as trials\.
+For more information, see [Experiments Integration](pipelines-experiments.md)\.

 A tuning step requires a [HyperparameterTuner](https://sagemaker.readthedocs.io/en/stable/api/training/tuner.html) and training inputs\.
 You can retrain previous tuning jobs by specifying the `warm_start_config` parameter of the `HyperparameterTuner`\.
 For more information on hyperparameter tuning and warm start, see [Run a Warm Start Hyperparameter Tuning Job](automatic-model-tuning-warm-start.md)\.

+You use the [get\_top\_model\_s3\_uri](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html#sagemaker.workflow.steps.TuningStep.get_top_model_s3_uri) method of the [sagemaker\.workflow\.steps\.TuningStep](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html#sagemaker.workflow.steps.TuningStep) class to get the model artifact from one of the top performing model versions\.
+For a notebook that shows how to use a tuning step in a SageMaker pipeline, see [sagemaker\-pipelines\-tuning\-step\.ipynb](https://github.com/aws/amazon-sagemaker-examples/blob/master/sagemaker-pipelines/tabular/tuning-step/sagemaker-pipelines-tuning-step.ipynb)\.

 **Important**
 Tuning steps were introduced in Amazon SageMaker Python SDK v2\.48\.0 and Amazon SageMaker Studio v3\.8\.0\.
 You must update Studio before you use a tuning step or the pipeline DAG doesn't display\.
 To update Studio, see [Update SageMaker Studio](studio-tasks-update-studio.md)\.